Presentation

 Eden

-By sharing the ancestral custom of hanami, which consists of contemplating the beauty of flowers, mainly cherry blossoms, he allowed himself to be immersed in the softness of spring and the splendor of the blooms in order to capture nature’s elements and their details : the play of light in the foliage, the graphic shapes in the branches, the colorful textures on the waterlogged ground, and the reflections of trees on the ponds.
+By sharing the ancestral custom of “hanami”, which consists of contemplating the beauty of flowers, mainly cherry blossoms, François Fontaine allowed himself to be immersed in the sweetness of spring and the splendor of the blossom in order to capture nature’s elements in all their glory: the play of light in the foliage, the graphic shapes in the branches, the colorful textures on the waterlogged ground, and the reflections of trees on the ponds.

+Prévert said that “life is a cherry, death its stone and love the cherry tree”.
 A Japanese writer once said that the cherry blossom, blooming in the spring sunshine, encapsulates the spirit of his people.
-François Fontaine gives us this
+François Fontaine gives us this fleeting gift of nature, through his work.

 JARDIN DE L'AFF